 The Benalmádena Stupa stands out for many reasons.

-Built in 2002, it is the largest Buddhist monument in the West, standing 33 metres high with an impressive golden spike that can be seen from many points along the coast.
+Built in 2002, it is the largest Buddhist monument in the West.
+The building is standing 33 metres high with an impressive golden spike that can be seen from many points along the coast.

-As mentioned before, the Stupas are normally closed monoliths, while the Enlightenment Stupa houses a meditation hall with beautiful Tibetan paintings, and offers introductory lectures on different topics of Tibetan Buddhist philosophy.
-The lectures are given by Western and Tibetan Buddhist masters.
-All are welcome.
+As mentioned before, the Stupas are normally closed monoliths, while the Enlightenment Stupa houses a meditation hall with beautiful Tibetan paintings.
+They offer introductory lectures on different topics of Tibetan Buddhist philosophy.
+The lectures are given by Western and Tibetan Buddhist masters and everyone is welcome.

 On Sundays at 6 pm are held guided meditations, admission is free.